etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 !!! warning "Important"
     Keep this dynamic app as _active_.

-At this point you have _done_ with the etendo classic configuration.
+At this point, you _finished_ the Etendo classic configuration.

 ## Download the subapplication

-This tutorial is based in our example of a product subapplication, which allows to manage products in a list of products (create, edit and delete) using Etendo RX.
+This tutorial is based on our example of a product subapplication, which allows managing products in a list of products (create, edit and delete) using Etendo RX.

 !!! tip "Keep in mind"
-    All related to the main concepts of a subapplication are explained in the [concepts](/developer-guide/etendo-mobile/tutorials/create-new-subapplication/#concepts){target="_blank"} section in create new subapplication tutorial.
+    All aspects related to the main concepts of a subapplication are explained in the [concepts](/developer-guide/etendo-mobile/tutorials/create-new-subapplication/#concepts){target="_blank"} section in the "Create new subapplication" tutorial.
     The following sections are focused on the product subapplication example.

-To begin with we must have to download the [ latest version of the project](https://github.com/etendosoftware/subapp-product/releases){target="_blank"} inside the `modules/<javapackage>` folder in the Etendo environment.
-Then unzip the file and the folder must look like this:
+To begin with, we must download the [latest version of the project](https://github.com/etendosoftware/subapp-product/releases){target="_blank"} inside the `modules/<javapackage>` folder in the Etendo environment.
+Then, unzip the file and the folder must look like this:

 ![repository-cloned.png](/assets/developer-guide/etendo-mobile/create-example-subapplication/repository-cloned.png)

 !!! warning "Important"
-    Whole process to run a subapp in _developer mode_ among with etendo classic and etendo mobile is detailed in [Create New Subapplication](/developer-guide/etendo-mobile/tutorials/create-new-subapplication){target="_blank"}
+    The whole process to run a subapp in _developer mode_ with Etendo classic and Etendo mobile is detailed in [Create New Subapplication](/developer-guide/etendo-mobile/tutorials/create-new-subapplication){target="_blank"}.

 ## Customizing and Programming a Sub-Application